joekrie/the8/README.md

 # The Eight
 Management tool for rowing clubs to manage teams, water practices, race lineups, and erg practices.

+Most recent development work has been on the [boat lineup planner UI](dotnet/src/TheEight.WebApp/client/src/app/boat-lineup-planner)

+## Features
+* Lineup planner to set up lineups for practices and races
+* Logbook for erg workouts

 ## Technology stack
 * ASP.NET Core
 * ReactJS